-- 259. It is worth recalling that the management of future capital replacements was already discussed during the construction phase of the premises, under the aegis of the former Oversight Committee charged with strategic oversight of the construction.
+260. It is worth recalling that the management of future capital replacements was already discussed during the construction phase of the premises, under the aegis of the former Oversight Committee charged with strategic oversight of the construction.
 In 2013, the Oversight Committee established a Working Group on Total Cost of Ownership ("Working Group") tasked with a technical evaluation of possible options to fund building and maintenance costs.
-The Working Group estimated the total long-term capital replacement costs running up to €304 million over the next 50 years, with eventually steep spikes as from the mid-thirties.
-127 - 260.
-The Assembly has, on the one hand, stressed:
+The Working Group estimated the total long-term capital replacement costs running up to 304 million over the next 50 years, with eventually steep spikes as from the mid-thirties.128

+261. The Assembly has, on the one hand, stressed:

-"that the ownership responsibility of States Parties for the permanent premises include[s] the preservation of the asset value at an appropriate functional level throughout its lifetime, and that capital replacement actions need to be planned and funded within a structured framework, in a political and financial sustainable context."
-128
+"that the ownership responsibility of States Parties for the permanent premises include[s] the preservation of the asset value at an appropriate functional level throughout its lifetime, and that capital replacement actions need to be planned and funded within a structured framework, in a political and financial sustainable context."129

-261. At the same time, the Assembly considered that:
+262. At the same time, the Assembly considered that:

-"a 50-year maintenance plan is not realistic in terms of foreseeability, nor can States Parties be expected to make decisions potentially committing their governments for financial contributions that far in the future".
-129
+"a 50-year maintenance plan is not realistic in terms of foreseeability, nor can States Parties be expected to make decisions potentially committing their governments for financial contributions that far in the future".130

-262. The Assembly entrusted the Bureau "with the mandate concerning the governance structure and total cost of ownership, via its Hague Working Group which has a facilitation on the budget, or, if
+263. The Assembly entrusted the Bureau "with the mandate concerning the governance structure and total cost of ownership, via its Hague Working Group which has a facilitation on the budget, or, if

-124 ICC-ASP/16/Res.1, December 14, 2017, part G, para.
+125 ICC-ASP/16/Res.1, December 14, 2017, part G, para.
 4.

-125 The Vienna International Centre, the Organization for Economic Cooperation and Development and the World Intellectual Property Organization.
+126 The Vienna International Centre, the Organization for Economic Cooperation and Development and the World Intellectual Property Organization.

-For more detail, see Chapter II of CBF/31/7.
+127 For more detail, see ICC-ASP/17/26.

-127 €50 million (2036), €72 million (2041), €42 million (2051), €95 million (2056).
+128 €50 million (2036), €72 million (2041), €42 million (2051), €95 million (2056).

-128 ICC-ASP/15/Res.2, para.
+129 ICC-ASP/15/Res.2, para.
 34.

-129 Ibid., Annex II, Part A, para.
+130 Ibid., Annex II, Part A, para.
 5(c).

-necessary, a subcommittee thereof".
-The mandate includes, among others, "a draft plan for funding the total cost of ownership and the subsequent submission of recommendations to the Assembly".
-The mandate includes, among others, "a draft plan for funding the total cost of ownership and the subsequent submission of recommendations to the Assembly".
+necessary, a subcommittee thereof".131 The mandate includes, among others, "a draft plan for funding the total cost of ownership and the subsequent submission of recommendations to the Assembly".132